maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

   { <onec comment card> }, <deck end card>,
   { <freeform text card> } ;

-A deck is the ultimate product of the onec file format.
-A deck must have at least a comment end card, at least one geometry card and a geometry end card, one or more command cards, a deck end card, and may be followed by one or more lines of freeform text. onec comment cards can be inserted at any point in the deck.
+A deck is the ultimate product of the oNEC file format.
+A deck must have at least a comment end card, at least one geometry card and a geometry end card, one or more command cards, a deck end card, and may be followed by one or more lines of freeform text. oNEC comment cards can be inserted at any point in the deck.

 ### comments area